The E-WorkBook Instrument Reader

 The Instrument Reader tool integrates with a networked laboratory environment, to allow for the direct recording of measurement data, which helps to reduce the overhead of writing up experiments, ensuring accuracy and making the process of validation easier in GxP environments.
 In addition to capturing live experimental data, the tool can also be used in conjunction with the E-WorkBook templates that manage the calibration of instruments.

-Measurement data from common suppliers of laboratory equipment are supported, such as Mettler Toledo™, Sartorius™, Eppendorf™ & Ohaus™ amongst others.
+Measurement data from common suppliers of laboratory equipment are supported, such as Mettler Toledo™, Sartorius™, Eppendorf™ and Ohaus™ amongst others.

 Instrument manufacturer logos are the copyright of Mettler Toledo Inc, Sartorius AG, Eppendorf AG & Ohaus Corporation.

 Instruments need to be networked for data transfer.
 Most modern instruments have a TCP/IP port for networking, but older instruments with a RS232 interface can be networked using a serial-to-ethernet adaptor such as Lantronix™.

 In the E-WorkBook platform, the administrator can configure the catalog to create a centralized list of all instruments, for easy selection by the end user in their experiment.
 The catalog is configured to contain names, terms, IP addresses and ports to reference the instruments for usage.
 Supporting driver information, such as regular expressions, can be added to parse the data received from the instrument for display.
 It is also possible to configure the Instrument Reader functionality to provide an audible cue to allow the user to be aware of successful readings as well as issues when trying to take readings.

 The instrument reader component is included with the standard E-WorkBook install and communicates directly with configured networked instruments.
 In an E-WorkBook Cloud deployment, this communication occurs through a VPN connection to the customer network.